 - A supplemental assessment alongside other clinical information

-But based on the current evidence, there are legitimate concerns about using REMS as the primary method for tracking bone density changes over time.
+So based on the current evidence, there are legitimate concerns about using REMS as the primary method for tracking bone density changes over time.

 Especially when important health decisions are being made based on those results.